pinobatch/pently/docs/pentlyas.md

 slurred group.
 This is useful for tying notes together or producing legato (HOPO).
 Slurring into a note with the same pitch is the same as a wait: `eb2~ eb8`, `eb2( eb8)`, and `eb2 w8` mean the same.

+Notes are separated by at least one space.

 A simple pattern might look like this: